Home » Byzantine Catholic

 Please carefully read this article if you wish to attend so you can adjust your plans accordingly.
 There are changes to some of the customary services normally available on the Basilica grounds.

-While many faithful cherish the traditions of participating across several generations, this year it is recommended that anyone with underlying medical conditions consider remaining in the safety of home and instead pray the devotions in other ways.
-Locally, broadcasts by Catholic Television (CTV) will be available.
-Radio broadcasts, and streaming online may available.
+This year it is recommended that anyone with underlying medical conditions consider remaining in the safety of home and instead pray the devotions in other ways.

 We pray that in future years we will be able to celebrate as we have in the past honoring the mother of our blessed Theotokos, the Mother of Our God.